AdaCore/why3/doc/manpages.rst

    Set some specific debug flags.
 See also :numref:`sec.debug` for a description of some of those flags.

+.. option:: --print-datadir

+   Print the location of non-binary data (modules, etc).

+.. option:: --print-libdir

+   Print the location of binary components (plugins, etc).

 .. option:: --help

    Display the usage and the exact list of options for the given tool.

+The following environment variables are recognized.

 .. envvar:: WHY3CONFIG